Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 If you would prefer to see how you can get better bang for a 16k budget, take a look at this diamond.
 Here is a stunning 1.30ct G color, VS1 clarity round diamond from Blue Nile.
 This diamond is 30% larger and far superior in brilliance.
 You can have this diamond set in the same setting and still save more than 10%.

 The second diamond we looked at was a 0.50ct D color, VS1 clarity round diamond in a twisted solitaire gold setting.
-Here is a similar diamond for 1,866 sgd.
+Here is a similar diamond for 1,866 sgd from Blue Nile.
 If you add it to this solitaire setting, the total price comes out to 2,524 sgd.
 This ring doesn’t have as much of disparity as you did with the first ring, but it was still 30% more expensive.

 I recommend buying diamond jewelry online for several reasons.
 First, reputable online jewelry retailers like James Allen and Blue Nile offer excellent value for money.
 Second, you’re able to see exactly what you’re getting, with detailed information about each diamond and setting.